moncheri-jao/spicyphysics/README.md

 If you really liked them and want to thank me with a coffee or a physical print of my works, you can send some cents here [in my paypal](https://www.paypal.me/birrabenzina)

+# In Production
+* Advanced Classical Mechanics and Special Relativity.
+(First publication with at least a chapter TBD)

 # Future Works
 * Completing the Quantum Mechanics notes (qm.pdf)
 * Classical Thermodynamics notes